palantir/plottable/tutorials/index.md

 everything into a table to create the chart.
 The new piece for this example are nested tables, and use of the Label class.

 The Label constructor requires a string for the title, and offers an optional parameter for the title's orientation.
-Options for orientation include horizontal, vertical-left, which indicates that the title is rotated counterclockwise, meaning it is oriented such that the bottom of the word is facing right, and vertical-right, which indicates the word is rotated clockwise.
+Options for orientation include horizontal, vertical-left, which indicates that the title is rotated counterclockwise 90 degrees, and vertical-right, which indicates the word is rotated clockwise 90 degrees.

 For this tutorial we will create a title, centered over the chart.